 Director, JCC Dance School and the Westchester Theatre of Dance

 Kristen McGrew received her early training in Tennessee under master teachers such as the world renowned Anna-Marie Holmes.
 She has danced with professional companies Eglevsky Ballet, Charleston Ballet Theater, Bravo Dance!, Tennessee Festival Ballet and Ballet Theater of Pennsylvania.
-Ms. McGrew has worked as a guest artist throughout the Eastern U.S. and performed across the country, dancing principal roles in the classics and in world premieres where she served as the inspiration for many new pieces that were created specifically for her.
+Ms. McGrew has worked as a guest artist throughout the Eastern U.S. and performed across the country, dancing principal roles in the classics and world premieres.
 Her resume includes classical, contemporary and modern works.
 She was the Ballet Mistress at Eglevsky Ballet for ten years under the directorship of Ali Pourfarrokh before becoming the Artistic Director of Nomad Contemporary Ballet.
-Ms. McGrew has taught at the Ailey School, company warm up for Complexions on stage at the Joyce Theater and master classes and workshops in Puerto Rico, Pennsylvania, Tennessee, Long Island, New Jersey and New York.
+Ms. McGrew has taught at the Ailey School, and master classes and workshops in Puerto Rico, Pennsylvania, Tennessee, Long Island, New Jersey and New York.
 She has had her choreography presented at Dixon Place for Translate (voices of dance), the Latin Choreographer’s Festival, APAP, Rhode Island’s Great Friends Dance Festival as well as residencies at the Joffrey Dance Center and the Far Space in NYC.

 Assistant to the Director

-Jane named her first great dog Alonso after the Cuban prima ballerina Alicia Alonso.
+Jane Summer was born In New York City.
+In 1976 Ms. Summer named her first great dog Alonso after the Cuban prima ballerina Alicia Alonso.
 A graduate of Kirkland College (BA) and Goddard College (MFA), her most recent publication is Erebus, a documentary book-length poem.

-Catherine received her early training at Ballet Etudes in Norwalk, CT after which she was invited to attend professional training at the Royal Ballet School in London.
-She graduated after two years.
-Catherine has had the good fortune to have studied with some of the best ballet teachers in the field.
-As a professional dancer, she has performed a wide range of roles for Ballet Etudes Repertory Company, Connecticut Ballet Theater, New England Dance Theater, Staten Island Ballet and the New Jersey Ballet.
-Catherine has performed with the Alexander Roy London Ballet Theater and has also been active with television, modeling and industrials and then co-founded a dance/model company in London.
-She has choreographed for the Westchester Theatre of Dance at the JCC of Mid-Westchester, Staten Island Ballet, New England Dance Theater, and was also Ballet Mistress for Staten Island Ballet.
-Catherine is the founder and Artistic Director of her own ballet company, Classics Dance Theatre Company.
-She has been teaching at the JCC for over 25 years and continues a busy teaching schedule in CT at St. Saviour’s School of Dance in Old Greenwich, CT.
+Catherine received her early training in Norwalk, CT, after which she was invited to attend professional training at the Royal Ballet School in London.
+As a professional dancer, she performed a wide range of roles for Ballet Etudes Repertory Company, Connecticut Ballet Theater, New England Dance Theater, Staten Island Ballet and the New Jersey Ballet.
+Ms. Barribal performed with the Alexander Roy London Ballet Theater and has also been active with television, modeling and industrials and co-founded a dance/model company in London.
+She has choreographed for the Westchester Theatre of Dance, Staten Island Ballet, New England Dance Theater, and was also Ballet Mistress for Staten Island Ballet.
+Ms. Barribal is the founder and Artistic Director of Classics Dance Theatre Company.

 In Loving Memory of Gina Bugatti, 1951 – 2018

-A dance scholarship has been established in Gina’s memory: click on this link to contribute to the Gina Bugatti Memorial Dance Scholarship Fund.
+A dance scholarship has been established in Ms. Bugatti’s memory: To contribute, click here: Gina Bugatti Memorial Dance Scholarship Fund.

-Rachel has been tapping since age six and also loves Hip Hop, jazz and musical theatre jazz.
+Ms. Cuomo has been tapping since age six and also loves Hip Hop, jazz and musical theatre jazz.
 She has been singing since age four and has performed in various plays and musicals.
-Rachel was involved in singing and dancing groups in college, where she also ran two radio shows.
-She attended Villanova University for her Bachelor’s and Master’s degrees.
-Rachel is currently pursing her Juris Doctor.
+As an undergrad and graduate student at Villanova University, she continued singing and tapping, and ran two radio shows.
+Ms. Cuomo is currently pursing her Juris Doctor.

-Ms. Violeta Katz began studying ballet at the age of 12 with the Bourmans in New Jersey.
+Violeta Katz began studying ballet at the age of 12 with the Bourmans in New Jersey.
 At 15, she received a dance scholarship to the Center Ballet of Buffalo and studied under Kathleen Crofton.
-Violeta worked with Anna-Marie Holmes, David Holmes and Bronislava Nijinska, who restaged two ballets, “Les Biches” and Brahms Variations.
-These ballets were presented at Jacob’s Pillow in the Berkshires.
-In addition, Violeta studied at ABT and the Joffrey under William Griffith.earned her Certification to teach ABT’s Primary to Level 3 syllabus and Certification in the Leap ’N Learn program geared toward ages three to six, teaching creative movement and ballet.
-She also attended teachers’ workshops at American Academy of Ballet.
-Violeta has been teaching in Connecticut for the past ten years.
+Ms. Katz worked with Anna-Marie Holmes, David Holmes and Bronislava Nijinska.
+She also studied at ABT and the Joffrey under William Griffith.
+Ms. Katz earned her Certification to teach ABT’s Primary to Level 3 syllabus, Certification in the Leap ’N Learn program geared toward ages three to six, and attended teachers’ workshops at American Academy of Ballet.
+She teaches creative movement and ballet.

 Michelle Lucci has an extensive background performing classical and contemporary works.
-Former Principal Dancer with Pennsylvania Ballet and Milwaukee Ballet, Michelle’s versatile dancing and exceptional technique have earned her renown as one of the finest ballerinas in the world.
+Former Principal Dancer with Pennsylvania Ballet and Milwaukee Ballet, Ms/ Lucci’s versatile dancing and exceptional technique have earned her renown as one of the finest ballerinas in the world.
 She has also danced with Royal Winnipeg Ballet and was Ballet Mistress with Andrew Lloyd Weber’s Phantom of the Opera touring company.
-She currently teaches adult intermediate and advanced ballet classes at the JCC Dance School.

 Flavio Salazar, a native of Colombia, began his dance studies at the Instituto Colombiano de Ballet (Incolballet).
 He joined Ballet de Cali in 1985 and joined the faculty of Incolballet, having been certified by the National Ballet of Cuba to teach its methodology and pedagogy in ballet technique.
 In 1990 he studied at the Houston Ballet Academy on scholarship and joined Ballet Arizona in 1992.
 In 1993 Mr. Salazar joined the American Ballet Theatre (ABT).
 During his 13 years with ABT, Mr. Salazar danced nearly every ballet in ABT’s repertoire before retiring from the company in July 2006.
 He has taught company class for the Alvin Ailey School, ABT II, ABT’s Summer Intensive, Ballet Hispanico, Steps on Broadway, and Adelphi University, among many others both nationally and internationally.

-After 17 years of leadership, Jayne retired as Director of the JCC Dance School in the fall of 2018.
-She continues teaching ballet at the JCC, as she has done for 35+ years, to children and adults of all levels.
-Jayne received her classical training with Maria Swoboda at American Ballet Theatre School in NYC and performed with Pittsburgh Ballet Theatre, Philadelphia Lyric Opera as well as regional NY companies.
-Instructors who were instrumental in shaping Jayne’s professional career as both an artist and dance educator include Natasha Redel, Leon Fokine, Maria Jones and Arlene Sugano.
-Jayne’s credits include directing and choreographing for both the Westchester Theatre of Dance and its Ballet Outreach component at the JCC Dance School.
-She also has been teaching advanced level ballet for the past 25 years on Saturday mornings at the Logrea Dance Academy in Ossining, NY.
+Jayne Santoro is a New York native.
+After 17 years of leadership, Jayne retired as Director of the Dance School at the JCCMW in the fall of 2018.
+She continues teaching ballet at the Dance School, as she has done for 35+ years, to children and adults of all levels.
+Ms. Santoro received her classical training with Maria Swoboda at American Ballet Theatre School in NYC and performed with Pittsburgh Ballet Theatre, Philadelphia Lyric Opera as well as regional NY companies.
+Instructors who were instrumental in shaping Ms. Santoro’s professional career as both an artist and dance educator include Natasha Redel, Leon Fokine, Maria Jones and Arlene Sugano.
+Ms. Santoro directed and choreographed for both the Westchester Theatre of Dance and its Ballet Outreach component at the Dance School.

-Anika Tifft, born in southern Maine, trained in many forms of dance including jazz, modern, ballet and Hip Hop.
-In her teen years she danced for a teen dance company called UpBeat Feet, and studied Hip Hop in multiple styles such as popping & locking, Tutting, housing and breaking with Bruce Tracy.
-She spent her summers at Bates Collage for the Young Dancers Workshop and Professional Dance Festival.
-After moving to NYC at 19 to study at Dance New Amsterdam (DNA), where she worked with teachers including Katiti King, Jennifer Archibald, Oliver Steele, Alexandra Beller and Diane McCarthy, Anika became part of a number of performance projects at DNA.
-In 2010 she started teaching and training in Salsa on 2 at Sol Dance Center, where she has ongoing classes in all levels of: Hip Hop for teens and adults, Salsa (including Ladies Styling), and jazz.
-Anika is co-director of the Solettes (professional dance company) and the Solettes Academy (pre-professional company) and performs in numerous locations in NYC with them.
-She currently teaches Hip Hop and Contemporary dance for the JCC of Mid-Westchester.
+Anika Tifft was born in southern Maine.
+She studied Hip Hop in multiple styles such as popping & locking, Tutting, housing and breaking with Bruce Tracy.
+She spent her summers at Bates College for the Young Dancers Workshop and Professional Dance Festival.
+At Dance New Amsterdam in NYC, where she worked with teachers including Katiti King, Jennifer Archibald, Oliver Steele, Alexandra Beller and Diane McCarthy, Ms. Tifft became part of a number of performance projects.
+Ms. Tifft started training and teaching in Salsa on 2 at Sol Dance Center, where she has ongoing classes in all levels of Hip Hop for teens and adults, Salsa (including Ladies Styling), and jazz.
+Ms. Tifft is co-director of the Solettes (professional dance company) and the Solettes Academy (pre-professional company) and performs in numerous locations in NYC with them.

 Mimi trained at Bentley-Stone School in Chicago and San Francisco Ballet School, joining SFB at age 13.
 She later trained at School of American Ballet in NYC with Oboukoff, Vladimiroff, Doubroska and Balanchine.
 She has performed in the US, Europe, Russia and the Far East.
 Mimi has appeared in more than a dozen Broadway musicals including Annie, in which she assisted choreographer Peter Gennaro.
 Her teaching credentials include San Francisco Ballet School, Wilson Morelli School and the JCC of Mid-Westchester.
 She directed Northern Westchester Center for the Art’s Dance School for 20 years and its ballet performing company, Dance Messengers.